gawen/WireHub/README.md

   [`dev-testbed`](https://github.com/Gawen/WireHub/tree/develop-testbed) and
   [`micronet`][micronet].

+- **Still panic**: still quite rough to use.
+Do not expect the daemon to be stable;

-- **Poor documentation**: WireHub was a personal project and lacks documentation.
-While this will be progressively solved in the future, in the meantime, feel free to get in touch if you have any question regarding the internals.
+- **Poor documentation**: WireHub was a side project and still lacks documentation.

 - **For a relayed peer, only one relay is used**: the traffic is not distributed yet between several relays, which makes a single point of failure of WireHub